FREQUENTLY ASKED QUESTIONS

 -

-I am a Licensed Marriage & Family Therapist (#81823) in the state of California.
+I'm a Licensed Marriage & Family Therapist (#81823) in California, and I work with clients throughout the state via online therapy.

-I provide online therapy to clients across California, including the San Francisco Bay Area (such as San Carlos, San Mateo, Redwood City, Menlo Park, and Palo Alto), as well as Southern California, including Los Angeles and Ventura Counties (such as Westlake Village, Thousand Oaks, Agoura Hills, and Calabasas).
+This includes the San Francisco Bay Area — San Carlos, San Mateo, Redwood City, Menlo Park, and Palo Alto — as well as Southern California, including Los Angeles and Ventura Counties, such as Westlake Village, Thousand Oaks, Agoura Hills, and Calabasas.

 -

-No, I am an Out-of-Network provider, which means full session fees are due at the time of service.
-I do not work directly with insurance companies or process claims on your behalf.
-However, I can provide a superbill (an itemized receipt) that you may submit to your insurance company for potential reimbursement.
-Insurance companies require a formal mental health diagnosis to cover any mental health service claim.
+I'm an out-of-network provider, which means session fees are paid directly at the time of service.
+I don't bill insurance or process claims, but I can provide a superbill — an itemized receipt you can submit to your insurance company for potential reimbursement.

-If you're considering using Out-of-Network benefits, I recommend contacting your insurance provider directly to understand your coverage and any requirements.
+If you're thinking about using out-of-network benefits, I'd recommend contacting your insurance provider directly to understand your coverage before we get started.

 -